nirmalasrjn/ohpc-wiki/Presentations.md

 This page houses presentations/talks related to OpenHPC.

-_Have something related you would be interested in sharing with the community?
-Feel free to upload the addition to [Issue #183](https://github.com/openhpc/ohpc/issues/183) and we can add it to the list._
+<sub>_Have something related you would be interested in sharing with the community?
+Feel free to upload the addition to [Issue #183](https://github.com/openhpc/ohpc/issues/183) and we can add it to the list._</sub>

 ***